PabloAlmendralejo/University-Assigments/Computational Methods/Task 8/README.md

-## Fortran Numerical Integration and Interpolation Program
+## Numerical Integration and Interpolation

 ### Overview
 This Fortran program performs numerical integration and interpolation using various methods.
 It includes implementations of the Trapezoidal Rule, Simpson's Rule, and Newton-Cotes Integration.
 The program is modular, with separate functions and subroutines for each method, making it easy to extend and reuse.